codyd51/Hermes/README.md

 Hermes
 ===========

-The lightweight quick reply solution
+The cross-app, lightweight quick reply solution

+Hermes support quick reply for Messages, Kik, and WhatsApp.

 Currently a work in progress, soon to be published on BigBoss.